yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 To establish a connection between the frontend and backend workspaces in different developer environments, you can follow these general guidelines.

-Lets discuss how in three leading developer environements.
+Lets discuss how in three leading developer environments (CDE).

 **Codespaces**<br>